A series in the Wisconsin State Journal by David Wahlberg, 3 – 5 March 2019:

 How do you know a class is good for preventing falls?
-Click THIS PRINTABLE TOOL to find out!
+Click the links below to find out!

 Statistics on Seniors and Falls (click here to view)